Tips to Stay Healthy During Flu Season

-Northwestern Memorial encourages vaccination as prevention against the seasonal flu
+Northwestern Memorial Hospital encourages vaccination as prevention against the seasonal flu

 An estimated five to 20 percent of the population is burdened with congestion, coughing spells, body aches, fatigue and fever each flu season.
-As we approach the beginning of flu activity in Chicago, experts remind Chicagoans that a simple flu shot can prevent the potential dangers, discomfort and stress associated with the flu, and encourage vaccination.
+As we reach a season of flu activity, experts remind Chicagoans that a simple flu shot can prevent the potential dangers, stress and discomfort associated with the flu virus.

-“The flu is a highly contagious virus that usually enters the body through the mouth, nose or eyes,” said Catherine Cheng, MD, internal medicine, Northwestern Integrative Medicine at Northwestern Memorial Physicians Group.
-“If someone who is infected coughs or sneezes, the virus can then become airborne, spreading quickly to those in close proximity to them.”
+“The flu is a very contagious virus that typically enters the body through the mouth, nose or eyes,” said Catherine Cheng, MD, an internal medicine physician at Northwestern Integrative Medicine.
+“If a person who is infected coughs or sneezes, the virus can then become airborne, spreading quickly to those in close proximity to them.”

 Flu season usually runs from October through May, often peaking in the United States during January or February.
-Cheng notes that the flu vaccination is the best way to avoid getting the flu, and an important measure to protect your friends and family members as well.
+Cheng says that the flu vaccination is the best way to avoid getting the flu, and an important measure to protect your friends and family members too.
 This year’s vaccine includes protection against the H3N2 virus, an influenza B virus and the H1N1 virus.

-Cheng states that there are many misconceptions surrounding the flu.
+Cheng notes that there are numerous misconceptions surrounding the flu.
 “The flu vaccine does not put you at risk of getting the flu, it prevents it,” said Cheng.
-“Getting a flu shot may cause temporary, minor side effects only.
-The most common side effect is stiffness in the injection site.”
+“Getting a flu shot may cause temporary, minor side effects, the most common being stiffness at the injection site.
+Since the vaccine also stimulates the body’s immune system, you may feel under the weather for a couple of days; to maximize your body’s chances of building up antibody against the virus get plenty of rest, drink fluids and maintain a healthy diet.”

 According to The Centers for Disease Control and Prevention (CDC), it takes two weeks for the body to build antibodies against the flu, which is why it’s important to get vaccinated early in the season.
 Experts recommend that everyone over the age of six months receive the flu vaccine and stresses the importance of the shot for the following high risk groups: